mkeeler/gpm/README.md

 * Fuse for MacOS: https://osxfuse.github.io/
 * bindfs: https://bindfs.org/

-Linux can alsu use the bindfs FUSE filesystem.
+Linux can also use the bindfs FUSE filesystem.
 Most likely these packages are available for your distro already and installation should be straight forward.

 ### `mount`